scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

 The performance of pyPAHdb relative to the full IDL suite was tested by fitting a spectral cube.
-Using pyPAHdb, the spectral cube required
-<4 seconds, while >60 seconds were needed to fit with the full IDL suite.
+Using pyPAHdb, the spectral cube required less than 4 seconds, while more than 60 seconds were needed to fit with the full IDL suite.
-It should be noted that their were differences in the actual implementation of the two tests, which were inherent to the differences in the languages used.
+It should be noted that their were differences in the actual implementation of the two tests, which were inherent to the differences in the languages used. **specify differences!**

 The underlying PAH physics
 --------------------------

-In order to analyze astronomical PAH *emission* spectra with the spectroscopic data contained in PAHdb's libraries, a PAH emission model is needed. pypahdb hides the underlying photo-physics in a precomputed matrix.
+In order to analyze astronomical PAH *emission* spectra with the spectroscopic data contained in PAHdb's libraries, a PAH emission model is needed. pyPAHdb hides the underlying photo-physics in a precomputed matrix.
 The precomputed matrix is constructed using the full Python suite and takes modeled, highly-over-sampled PAH emission spectra from version 3.00 of the library of computed